-Welding of stainless steel is a common process, which has increasing raised concerns for the working environment.
+Welding stainless steel is a common process, which has raised concerns for the working environment.
 Chromium is the basic alloy element of all groups of stainless steels.
 Welding with stainless steel produces chromium.
 The majority of those steel grades contain nickel.
 During the welding process, chromium is converted to its hexavalent state, Cr(VI).
-The production of these elements occurring in welding with stainless steel and the welding fume crated is believed to have serious effects on the health of welders and people in the welding environment.
-Cr(VI) fume is highly toxic and can damage the eyes, skin, nose, throat, and lungs and can cause cancer.
+The production of these elements occurring in welding with stainless steel and the welding fumes created are proven to have serious effects on the health of welders and people in the welding environment.
+Cr(VI) fume is highly toxic and can damage the eyes, skin, nose, throat, and lungs and is a known carcinogenic.

 Methods and fume production

 The amounts of fumes released during the welding of stainless steel depend largely on the welding method used.
 The most common methods are:

 • Metal Inert Gas (MIG)